 The Environmental Protection Agency (EPA) recommends that you take action to reduce the amount of radon in your home if your home has a radon level of 4.0 picocuries per liter (pCi/L) or higher.
-To put this level into perspective, an average outdoor level of radon is between 0.3 pCi/L and 0.7 pCi/L, and an average indoor level is approximately 1.3 pCi/L.
+And since there is no "safe" level of radon, the EPA also recommends you consider fixing your home if your radon level is between 2.0 pCi/L and 4.0 pCi/L. To put these levels into perspective, an average outdoor level of radon is between 0.3 pCi/L and 0.7 pCi/L, and an average indoor level is approximately 1.3 pCi/L.

 Michigan Radon Levels

 Since the late 1980s, radon tests have been taken throughout Michigan and the United States.
 The data was collected and compared to geological formations to generate the map below.
 Based on this information, about 12% of Michigan's single family, detached homes can be expected to have indoor radon levels greater than 4 pCi/L. But Zone 1 areas, including Washtenaw County, have a greater potential for elevated indoor radon levels.
 In some cases, more than 40% of the homes could have a radon problem.
 However, it is important to note that elevated radon levels have been found in homes in all three zones.